anilraje122/THS/coding-challenges/express-challenge-1/README.md

 5. Implement encrypted HTTPS Express Server using the above generated certificate files.

 6. Redirect all http(80 port) traffic automatically to https(443)

+# Solution

+Solution is hosted at Google cloud with address - https://anilraj.co.in/